hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 ```

-As seen above, the Snippet contains a form that will execute the *player_search_results* Snippet, and render it's output in the placeholder, *player_results*, which is also defined in our Screen.
+As seen above, the Snippet contains a form that will execute the *player_search_results* Snippet, and render its output in the placeholder, *player_results*, which is also defined in our Screen.
 The Snippet also contains another Snippet executor for *user_query*.
 Running the *Tutorial Players* Screen now would render the following output:

 ![](img/DynamicForms/42.png)